Jurors convict in Memorial Day triple homicide; youngest victim 'should be starting kindergarten'

 Crifasi granted the suppression and an abridged version of the interrogation was shown.

-During the June 2021 interrogation, Coleman said that he did not know Dunn and Thomas, saying that he told his brother “I think we should go.”
+During the June 2021 interrogation, Coleman said that he did not know Dunn and Thomas and told his brother “I think we should go.”

 Several witnesses testified Thursday that Coleman and Williams had interacted with the victims before the shooting by saying “I told you I was gonna catch you,” and “Bitch, don’t move.”